All-Of-Us-Mods/MiraAPI/README.md

 # Mira API

-A thorough, but simple, Among Us modding API that covers:
+A thorough, but simple, Among Us modding API and utility library that covers:
 - Roles
 - Options
+- Modifiers
-- Gamemodes
+- Game Modes
 - Assets
 - HUD Elements
 - Compatibility

 Mira API strives to be simple and easy to use, while also using as many base game elements as possible.
 The result is a less intrusive, better modding API that covers general use cases.

 # Usage